BillNace/18341_P2_MatrixMultiply/README.md

 Project value | 45 points
 --- | ---
-Project start | 23 January 2024
+Project start | 4 September 2024
-Project due | 5 February 2024 at 3:30pm
+Project due | 16 September 2024 at 3:30pm
-Drop dead date | 6 February 2024 at 3:30pm
+Drop dead date | 17 September 2024 at 3:30pm

 If you have not uploaded anything by the dropdead date, we will assume you are no longer in the course.
 Why?
 Because the syllabus says you must attempt